vandanal187/1/BasicSynth.md

 env.toMaster();
 ```

-Start the oscillator, but there won't be any sound until you trigger the attack of the envelope
+Upon starting the oscillator, no sound will be allowed thru until the envelope's Attack stage is triggered.
+(Note that the oscillator's signal is immediately made available to the envelope when start()'ed, but is suppressed until the Attack starts, then again after the Release stage completes.)

 ```
 osc.start();